Frequently Asked Questions

 Where does the counselling, coaching or therapy take place?

 All counselling, coaching and therapy sessions take place at our therapy room, in London (near Liverpool Street Station) except for telephone and skype counselling, coaching and therapy.
 Please see contact us page for direction on how to get there.
-I do not offer counselling, coaching and therapy.

 How much does therapy cost?

 Fees vary depending on type of therapy provided, package and number of sessions agreed.
 Fees are negotiable for students, and people claiming benefit or who maybe on low income.
 If you fall in any one of these categories, please contact me for reduced fee for therapy or coaching.
 (Proof Required).
-I offer a flat fee for all children and adolescents for counselling, coaching and therapy.
+We offer a flat fee for all children and adolescents for counselling, coaching and therapy.
 Please visit the fee page to learn more.

 What is the first Step?